-In 1618 Descartes opted for military enlistment, like many others of his social class at this time of religious wars.
+In 1618, Descartes opted for military enlistment, like many others of his social class at this time of divisive religious wars.
 Moving to the Netherlands, he became a soldier or engineer in the army of Prince Maurice of Nassau.
 While stationed at Breda that year, he formed a friendship with the Dutch mathematician Isaac Beeckman (1588-1637).
-Some extant letters of Descartes reveal that Beeckman “roused me from my state of indolence and reawakened the learning which by then had almost disappeared from my memory.”
+Extant letters of Descartes reveal that Beeckman “roused me from my state of indolence and reawakened the learning which by then had almost disappeared from my memory.”
 Quotation from J. Cottingham, “Descartes” (93-134) in R. Monk and F. Raphael, eds., The Great Philosophers (London: Weidenfeld & Nicholson, 2000), p.
-100. Descartes also referred in those epistles to his project of a new science providing “a general solution of all possible equations involving any sort of quantity” (ibid., p.
-99).
+100. Descartes also referred in those epistles to his project of a new science providing “a general solution of all possible equations involving any sort of quantity” (ibid:99).

-Moving to Germany for further military service, in 1619 he gained three vivid dreams that were reported by his seventeenth century biographer Adrien Baillet.
-One passage reads: “Beginning to interpret the dream while still asleep, he considered that the encyclopaedia signified all the sciences collected together, and that the anthology of poetry indicated philosophy and wisdom combined” (ibid., pp. 101-2).
-The famous “method of doubt” evidently originated in his belief, rooted in a rather non-logical dream experience, that “he was destined to complete the unfinished ‘encyclopaedia’ of the sciences” (ibid., p.
-102).
+Moving to Germany for further military service, in 1619 he experienced three vivid dreams reported by his seventeenth century biographer Adrien Baillet.
+One passage reads: “Beginning to interpret the dream while still asleep, he considered that the encyclopaedia signified all the sciences collected together, and that the anthology of poetry indicated philosophy and wisdom combined” (ibid:101-2).
+The famous “method of doubt” evidently originated in his belief, rooted in a dream experience, that “he was destined to complete the unfinished ‘encyclopaedia’ of the sciences” (ibid:102).

-The dreams inspired him to seek a new method of science and philosophy.
-Afterwards moving to Paris, and making other journeys, Descartes devoted himself to the private study of various sciences, and commenced to write an unfinished treatise on method (Rules for the Direction of the Mind).
+The evocative dreams superseded logic in this scenario.
+These dreams inspired Descartes to seek a new method of science and philosophy.
+Afterwards moving to Paris, and making other journeys, Descartes devoted himself to the private study of various sciences.
+He commenced to write an unfinished treatise on method (Rules for the Direction of the Mind).
 He sold his ancestral property to secure (via bonds) a workable income for many years after.
-In 1629 he moved back to the Netherlands, a country then associated with freedom of expression.
-He resided there for twenty years, though retaining a habit of being frequently on the move, living in Amsterdam.
-Leiden, and other places.
+In 1629, Descartes moved back to the Netherlands, a country then associated with unusual freedom of expression.
+Residing there for twenty years, he retained a habit of being frequently on the move, living in Amsterdam, Leiden, and other places.

 Descartes remained a Roman Catholic, discernibly of an avant-garde type.
-He wanted to show that the “new physics” could explain the world without relying upon the terminology of Scholastic Aristotelianism, a problem which indeed “was so entrenched in the intellectual institutions of Descartes’ time that commentators argued that evidence for its truth could be found in the Bible.”
-Quotation from J. Skirry, “Rene Descartes: Overview” (2008), Internet Encyclopaedia of Philosophy.
+He wanted to show that the “new physics” could explain the world without relying upon the terminology of Scholastic Aristotelianism, a problem “so entrenched in the intellectual institutions of Descartes’ time that commentators argued that evidence for its truth could be found in the Bible.”
+Quotation from Justin Skirry, “Rene Descartes: Overview” (2008), Internet Encyclopaedia of Philosophy.

-He composed a treatise on cosmology and mechanistic physics entitled Le Monde (The World), which was ready to go to press in 1633.
-A drawback was encountered.
-Descartes had utilised Copernican heliocentric theory in his treatise; he now discovered how Galileo had been condemned that year in Rome for contesting the conventional belief that the earth was the centre of motion.
+He composed a treatise on cosmology and mechanistic physics entitled Le Monde (The World).
+This was ready to go to press in 1633.
+A drawback then arose.
+Descartes had utilised Copernican heliocentric theory in his treatise; he now discovered how Galileo (1564-1642) had been condemned that year in Rome for contesting the conventional belief that the earth was the centre of motion.
 In a mood of caution, Descartes decided not to publish Le Monde.
-“Indeed, he first decided never to publish anything at all; but the despair did not last” (D. Garber, “Rene Descartes: Life,” Routledge Encyclopaedia of Philosophy).
+“Indeed, he first decided never to publish anything at all; but the despair did not last” (Daniel Garber, “Rene Descartes: Life,” Routledge Encyclopaedia of Philosophy).

-A few years later, he published in French three scientific essays, the Meteorology, Optics, and Geometry (1637).
-These accompanied his anonymous Discourse on Method, which was intended as an introduction.
+A few years later, Descartes published in French three scientific essays, the Meteorology, Optics, and Geometry (1637).
+These accompanied his anonymous Discourse on Method, intended as an introduction.
 The collection became well known.
-The later Latin work Principia Philosophiae (1644) describes metaphysics, an extending physics, and other sciences.
-This significant work proved influential amongst scientists (including Isaac Newton).
-However, the physics transpired to be limited in application.
+The subsequent Latin work Principia Philosophiae (1644) describes metaphysics, an extending physics, and other sciences.
+This significant text of Descartes proved influential amongst scientists (including Isaac Newton).
+However, the physics employed here transpired to be limited in application.
 Descartes viewed metaphysics as the root of his endeavour to combine philosophy and the sciences.

 His two most famous works are Discourse on Method (1637) and the Meditations on First Philosophy (1641).
-These reveal Descartes as a rationalist who strongly believed in the existence of God, but who at the same time innovated concepts foreign to most theologians.
+These reveal Descartes as a rationalist who strongly believed in the existence of God, while at the same time innovating concepts foreign to most theologians.

 The Cartesian axiom cogito ergo sum (“I think, therefore I am”) was confirming a factor beyond doubt, serving to elevate the importance of mind and self-consciousness.
 The argument of Descartes was pitched against the emerging scepticism associated with Michel de Montaigne.
-Like Francis Bacon (entry no. 20), Descartes was also in strong opposition to the official Aristotelian philosophy of the academics.
+Like Francis Bacon, Descartes was also in strong opposition to the official Aristotelian philosophy of the academics.
 He exercised a different angle to that of the British empiricist.
-Nevertheless, Descartes possessed a strong empirical streak, which has aroused criticism in relation to his animal experiments.
+Nevertheless, Descartes possessed a strong empirical streak, which he took too far, currently arousing criticism in relation to his animal experiments.

 “Descartes claimed that he had taken the doubts of the sceptics further than the sceptics had taken them, and had been able to come out the other side” (B. Williams, introductory essay to J. Cottingham, ed., Descartes: Meditations on First Philosophy, Cambridge University Press, 1996, p. xv).

 The same book subsequently became more famous and more cited than the majority of texts known to the Sorbonne.
-Meanwhile, the Dutch Calvinist theologian Gisbertus Voetius (1588-1676) became a major opponent during the 1640s, inspiring another academic to publish a lengthy personal attack upon Descartes, who was dogmatically viewed as a route to atheism.
-Voetius was a professor who became the prestigious rector of Utrecht University.
+Meanwhile, the Dutch Calvinist theologian Gisbertus Voetius (1588-1676) became a major opponent during the 1640s.
+He was the prestigious rector of Utrecht University.
+Voetius incited another academic to publish a lengthy personal attack upon Descartes, here dogmatically viewed as a route to atheism.
 Descartes composed the retaliatory Open Letter to Voetius (1643).
-Voetius subsequently suffered a setback when his accomplice disowned the attack, admitting that Voetius was the cause of the hostility.
+Voetius subsequently suffered a setback when his accomplice disowned the attack, revealing that Voetius was the cause of the hostility.
 A later episode involved opponents at Leiden University.
 See further Problems with Calvinist Theologians.